Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 This will make backup on other server so if we make change of some file that in the Documents folder it will update the backup on the server.

-For backup there is another solutions th at can help us, one of them is **Amanda** previously known as Advanced Maryland Automatic Network Disk Archiver is an open source computer archiving tool that is able to back up data residing on multiple computers on a network.
+For backup there is another solutions that can help us, one of them is **Amanda** previously known as Advanced Maryland Automatic Network Disk Archiver is an open source computer archiving tool that is able to back up data residing on multiple computers on a network.
 It uses a client–server model, where the server contacts each client to perform a backup at a scheduled time.

 You can install that step by step by watching that [videro](https://www.youtube.com/watch?v=D-gmLictqws), there is more solution for backup like Bacula, Bareos and BackupPC, all are the same consept.